euwbah/musescore-xen-tuner/README.md

 ## Auto-positioning & layout

 This section describes the methodology of auto-positioning accidentals.
 This plugin will try its best to position accidentals.
-However, being a very ambitious project, this is an experimental feature and needs much feedback, testing & help from the community.
+However, this is a very ambitious feature, and needs much feedback, testing & help from the community.

 ### 0. Auto-positioning case study